wojciechszyszka/twoarms_calibration/README.md

 # Description
-This repository contains modified packages and instructions how to use hand-eye calibration to automaticly calibrate two UR3 robot arms with RealSense camera using ROS Melodic.
+This repository contains modified packages and instructions how to use hand-eye calibration to automatically calibrate two UR3 robot arms with RealSense camera using ROS Melodic.

 # Installation
 - install [RealSense for ROS](https://github.com/IntelRealSense/realsense-ros)